dtandersen/stationeers-library/README.md

 # Proportional Pressure Controller (PBFC)

 Activates a pump when pressure is exceeded.
 It turns on at 50MPa by default.
-Probably should be renamed to Proportional Back Pressure Controller.
+Probably should be renamed to Pressure Relief Valve (PRV).

 Reads `Pressure` and sets `Setting` on a volume pump.

+## PPC - Proportional Pump Controller

+Activates up to 5 pumps to control pressure based on PID.
+If Setting is 50 one pump will turn on at 50%.
+If Setting is 250 three pumps will turn on, the first two at 100 and the third at 50.

 # Production